 - Lists: Spreadsheets are also used to create lists like grocery lists, to-do lists, contact detail, etc.

 - Hotels: Spreadsheets are also used in hotels to manage the data of their customers like their personal information, room numbers, check-in date, check-out date, etc.

 The basic components of spreadsheets are:

-5. Column Headings: Every excel spreadsheet contains 256 columns and each column present in the spreadsheet is named by letters or a combination of letters.
+Every Excel spreadsheet contains 256 columns and each column present in the spreadsheet is named by letters or a combination of letters.

-6. Row Headings: Every excel spreadsheet contains 65,536 rows and each row present in the spreadsheet is named by a number.
+Every Excel spreadsheet contains 65,536 rows and each row present in the spreadsheet is named by a number.